-You may see a property you love and can afford only to see it sell out before you make up your mind.
-Many of them have generous cancellation policies so there’s no risk if you change your plans.
+You may see a property you love and can afford, only to see it sell out before you decide.
+Many have generous cancellation policies, so there’s no risk if you change your plans.

 Hotel room for a family of four in Rome

-Two rooms will be cheaper than a suite though.
-The average price for a nice four-star hotel in Rome’s city center can cost as much as 500 euro per room, per night.
+Two rooms will be cheaper than a suite, though.
+The average price for a nice four-star hotel in Rome’s city center can cost as much as 500 euros per room per night.